Inside Nazi Germany

 Inside Nazi Germany is a 1938 short documentary film about Nazi Germany directed by Jack Glenn.
 It is an episode of the newsreel series The March of Time.

+Production

+Julien Bryan shot over 25,000 feet of film for the project.

+Release

+The Chicago Board of Censors banned the film stating that it was "unfriendly to the German government", but Police Commissioner James P. Allman overruled them.
+Warner Bros. refused to show the film in any of its theaters.

+Reception

 In 1993, Inside Nazi Germany was deemed "culturally significant" by the Library of Congress and selected for preservation in the United States National Film Registry.